Supported Ubuntu Linux platforms:

 The binary installers are on Bazel's GitHub releases page.

-The installer contains the Bazel binary and the required JDK.
+The installer contains the Bazel binary1.
 Some additional libraries must also be installed for Bazel to work.

 sudo apt-get install pkg-config zip g++ zlib1g-dev unzip python